tarantool/tarantool/changelogs/unreleased/gh-6789-fix-memleak-in-vdbe.md

 ## bugfix/sql

-* Fixed memleak in SQL during calling of user-defined function (gh-6789).
+* Fixed a memory leak in SQL during calling of user-defined function (gh-6789).